--b bb_id Displays the status of the CHECK LEDs of the SPARC M10 chassis itself is displayed.

-Systems chassis and crossbar boxes corresponding to the specified bb_id.
-If omitted, the status of the CHECK LED of the
+-b bb_id Displays the status of the CHECK LEDs of the SPARC M12/M10 systems chassis and crossbar boxes corresponding to the specified bb_id.
+If omitted, the status of the CHECK LED of the chassis itself is displayed.

 You can set the blinking status of CHECK LED by using setlocator(8).